The Art of Persuasive Advertising + Techniques & Examples

 • Workamajig’s powerful project templates help you kick off your creative projects with ready-to-go schedules & resourcing needs.

-• Create & manage detailed, realistic budgets using a powerful creative project management tool, with real-time updates.
+• Create & manage detailed, realistic budgets using powerful cost management tools and real-time updates.

 • Know exactly where your project stands with budget breakdowns by item, type, task or person